acidhelm/challonge_mgr/README.md

 If your streaming software can't poll a URL, you can run a script on the streaming computer that downloads the team names to text files, then set your streaming software to read those files.
-The `scripts` directory contains scripts for doing this; currently, the directory has a PowerShell script for Windows.
+The `scripts` directory contains scripts for doing this.
+Currently, that directory has a PowerShell script.
+You'll need to change two strings in the script before you run it; see the TODO comments in the file for instructions.

 # Installing Challonge Mgr on Heroku